 Someone also pointed out I seem to gravitate towards creepy children with psychotic parents.
 This is entirely coincidental, and again I blame the competition for setting me horror stories that need to feature orphans, or prodigies, or whatever else they’ve set me.
 NOT MY FAULT!!
 Mum, not you either, stop panicking 🙂

 Anyways, this final entry, I’m not so sure about it.
-I’ve titled it “Jonny be good”, and you can read it here; it was written in all of an hour.
+I’ve titled it “Jonny be good”; it was written in all of an hour.
 This could be a good thing, but you know what I’m like – I’m tending towards the “that must mean it sucks” end of the scale.
 I had a ping of an idea quite early on, but then took it to a more classic place (hopefully you’ll spot the references; I tried to make them subtle) to make sure the long distance relationship I was set was completely and totally obvious.
 Don’t want to be relying on the judges getting subtlety when it’s the final.